JLin37/RedditStormProject.github.io/README.md

 5. Save the relevant data
   - Implemented “storeData” as a bolt

-# How to code a Storm Application "Python Edition"
+# How to code a Storm Application.
+"Python Edition" featuring "Streamparse"

 There is a awesome python package called [Streamparse](https://streamparse.readthedocs.io/en/stable/index.html) it's dependency are "JDK", "lein" and of-course Apache-Storm